Skip to main content

 Higher Fidelity

-Scope: Three models (Domenico analytical, MODFLOW 6 GWF+GWT, 200-realization Monte Carlo), ~1,200 lines of Python, published USGS aquifer parameters, 1.9M EPA monitoring records.
+Scope: Three models (Domenico analytical, MODFLOW 6 GWF+GWT, Monte Carlo at 30–200 realizations per question), ~1,200 lines of Python, published USGS aquifer parameters, 1.9M EPA monitoring records.
 Limitations documented honestly: no unsaturated zone transport, no density-driven flow, no multi-species precursor reactions.
 Each question got the model it needed — nothing more.

 The Fidelity Lesson